 How did you find out you guys got to number one and won the war?

 With the calm arrogance of youth I assumed we’d sell more records than them and that we’d come away victorious.
 This was back during a time when I was flying airplanes a lot, everywhere I could, so I’d flown myself to France on holiday, and then halfway through, my holiday was ruined when I suddenly had the thought that we might be left with egg on our face.
 I was flying back on the Sunday evening when the charts were coming out and I wasn’t going to arrive in the country until after the charts were announced.
 So I had the air traffic controller at my local airfield radio me en route.
 The message came along the network that we’d won the ridiculous chart battle and I could breath a sigh of relief!
 It was a double-edged sword though because then they had everything to prove and they had massive success in America, which we never did.
 But then they split up, which we didn’t do.
 At various points in our career people would say Blur won the battle, but Oasis won the war, or Oasis won the battle, but Blur won the war.
 That’s been the big sign off line on more articles than I care to mention.
-As of today, they’ve split up and we’re still going, but maybe next week we’ll split up and they’ll have formed again, and then they’ll have won the war which just goes to show you: all history is bunk, just like Henry Ford said.
+As of today, they’ve split up and we’re still going, but maybe next week we’ll split up and we’ll have formed again, and then they’ll have won the war which just goes to show you: all history is bunk, just like Henry Ford said.

 6. THINK TANK (2003)